TaharQa and Tunde Ra Aleem: NIA Records

-Atlantic Records
+1980s R&B hit

 The Aleems continued to put out hot dance hits on 12-inch singles like 1985's Confusion and its subsequent remix in 1986, both featured vocals from Black Ivory lead vocalist, Leroy Burgess.
 The hot streak of The Fantastic Aleems and NIA Records caught the eye of Atlantic Records and they offered the twins a recording deal.
 This prompted a name change to Aleem.
+They gained R&B hit "Love's on Fire"(1986), and the song reached No. 23 on R&B chart.

 While working on their debut Top 50 R&B 1986 album for Atlantic called Casually Formal, they contracted the services of Maurice Starr, which would prove to be a fruitful relationship when his new group, New Kids on the Block suddenly took off like his former group New Edition did.
-Maurice allowed the twins to produce and write a song on the New Kids’ fourth album, Step by Step entitled, Never Gonna Fall in Love Again.
+Maurice allowed the twins to produce and write a song on the New Kids' fourth album, Step by Step entitled, Never Gonna Fall in Love Again.
 The album went triple platinum in the US and sold over 7 million copies worldwide.
 The twins would go on to produce one more album for Atlantic in 1987 called Shock.
 Both Atlantic albums would feature Leroy Burgess on lead vocals.

-Konkrete Studios and the Wu-Tang Clan
+With the Wu-Tang Clan

 During the '90s, the twins stepped back from recording as artists and decided to open Konkrete Recording Studios in Mid-town Manhattan and also started B.I.D.
 (Black Independent Distribution), to promote and distribute records.
 This allowed them the chance to work with an array of talented artists like Rick James, Kashif, Technotronic, and the Wu-Tang Clan.

 The twins helped the Wu-Tang Clan distribute their first single Protect Ya Neck in New York and helped them get signed to LOUD Records.
 In addition, the twins recorded some of the songs that would appear on Wu-Tang's classic debut album, Enter the Wu-Tang (36 Chambers) at Konkrete Studios.
 This collaboration led to the twins working with the Gravediggaz, which featured Prince Paul, Frukwan, Poetic, and Wu-Tang Clan front man and producer RZA.

 Organizational affiliations

 The twins founded the ROBC (The Reconstruction of Black Civilization), which was designed to bring attention to the royalty that exists in people of African heritage.
 To demonstrate their mission, the organization sponsored a trip to the U.S. for the son of Emperor Halie Selassie I of Ethiopia, along with several members of the Ethiopian Royal Family.

-The twins also founded Hip-Hop for Humanity on September 11, 2001.
-The goal of HHFH is to assist musically inclined youth by educating them to embrace leadership roles, take responsibility as future leaders, and put this knowledge to use by engaging in positive actions in their community and the world.
+The twins also founded Hip-Hop for Humanity on September 11, 2001. (www.hhfhglobal.com) The goal of HHFH is to assist musically inclined youth by educating them to embrace leadership roles, take responsibility as future leaders, and put this knowledge to use by engaging in positive actions in their community and the world.

 The Aleems have also served as advisers and directors of the Hendrix Foundation.